hazelcast/hazelcast-jet-reference-manual/docs/500_Vertices_in_the_Library/_index.md

 convention in Jet that every module containing vertex implementations contributes a utility class to the same package.
 Inspecting the contents of this package in your IDE should allow you to discover all vertex implementations available on the projet's classpath.
+For example, there are modules that connect to 3rd party resources like Kafka and Hadoop Distributed File System (HDFS).
+Each such module declares a class in the same package, `com.hazelcast.jet.processor`, exposing the module's source and sink definitions.

 The main factory class for the source vertices provided by the Jet core module is `Sources`.
 It contains sources that ingest data from Hazelcast